douglas86/e-commerce/README.md

 gives the following errors.
-Uncaught TypeError: Cannot read property 'innerHTML' of null then I have to delete the localStorage and the problem will go away until I click either next of previous.
+Uncaught TypeError: Cannot read property 'innerHTML' of null then I have to delete the localStorage and the problem will go away until I click either next or previous.
 So I recon that problem counld have something to do with not passing the button tag to the next page.